Answers from Authority Websites

 Those are not the same kind of authority websites that the Natural Language Search Results for Intent Queries patent application is referring to when it talks about extracting natural language answers from authority websites on the Web.
-Kleinberg’s pages get their “authority status from being pages linked to as examples or illustrations of a topic.
+Instead, Kleinberg’s pages get their “authority status from being pages linked to as examples or illustrations of a topic.

 The “intent queries” patent filing instead refers to pages identified by the search engine based upon how people treat those pages.

 The Question and Answer, or Q&A engine behind these natural language search results, populate a Q&A Data Store by extracting “heading-text pairs found in documents from the authoritative sources.”

 I’m going to expand on that part of the process, with some illustrations, over the next couple of days, but I wanted to focus upon how a search engine might determine what an authority website might be.

 The search engine may process authoritative sources offline to find answers to “common clear-intent non-factual questions.”

 Since these are “natural language questions,” they are just like questions that one person might ask another person, instead of the keyword approach you often see on search engines.
 Therefore, the keyword approach that search engines, with the possible exception of ask.com, seemed to prefer isn’t preferred in this patent.

-Instead, it wants to “identify clear-intent queries and match the queries to the stored answers”.
-It also wants to show enhanced search results that have complete answers from one of more authority websites.
+Instead, it wants to “identify clear-intent queries and match the queries to the stored answers.”
+It also wants to show enhanced search results with complete answers from one of the more authority websites.

 So, the question remains:

 Just What is are Authority websites according to Google’s patent?

 - A source that is popular and trusted, as determined by the frequent selection of the source in search results, or

 - A source that consistently ranks high in search results for queries dealing in the subject matter of the Q&A data store.